How Much Do IVF Medications Cost?

 The costs of progesterone drugs are listed below.

-Both progesterone and Prometrium come in a capsule form of either 100 mg or 200 mg.
+Both progesterone and Prometrium come in a 100 mg or 200 mg capsule form.
 However, progesterone is the generic and much cheaper version of the Prometrium.
 For example, one 100 mg capsule of Progesterone is $2, while one 100 mg capsule of Prometrium is $13.
 Progesterone also comes in a vial for self-injection, which contains multiple doses.

 Crinone and Endometrin contain progesterone and are inserted vaginally.
 Crinone is available as an applicator with gel at one end for ease of administration.
-It is available at a 4% and an 8% concentration, costing $47 and $29 per applicator, respectively.
+It is available at a 4% and 8% concentration, costing $47 and $29 per applicator.
 Endometrin is available as a vaginal insert (tablet) that you put on the end of an applicator for administration.
 It is priced per insert at $14.

 For either Crinone or Endometrin, you must pay per applicator or insert, and you usually need multiple doses.
 And while Endometrin is cheaper per dose, you usually need to take it 2 to 3 times a day, whereas you typically take Crinone only once a day.

 If you struggle to afford Crinone or your insurance does not cover Crinone, SaveIVF has Crinone® 8% Gel/15 Apps for $42 ($2.80 per applicator).